 Culloden Battlefield - you can walk around the battlefield any time for free.
 Pre-booking is required to access the visitor centre and exhibition (open from Wednesday to Sunday from 10am to 4pm).
+Guided walking tours also available.
 Takeaway drinks and snacks available with picnic tables outside.
 National Trust for Scotland.

 Brodie Castle - the grounds are open daily for free (but the castle itself is still closed).
 The Playful Garden for children (admission charge) including Scotlandís biggest bunny sculpture is open Wednesday to Sunday (closed Mondays and Tuesdays).
 Cafe, gift shop and toilets.
 National Trust for Scotland.

-Fort George and The Highlanders' Museum will be re-opening on 11 September 2020.
-It will be open daily (10am to 4pm) until the end of September, with winter opening times to be confirmed.
+Fort George and The Highlanders' Museum re-opened on 11 September 2020.
+It will be open daily (10am to 4pm) until the end of November, with winter opening times to be confirmed.
 Pre-booking tickets is essential.
 This garrison fortress (12 miles from Inverness) overlooks the Moray Firth and was built for the English army after the Battle of Culloden.
 Historic Scotland.

-Jacobite Cruises - boat trips on Loch Ness every day (online booking recommended).
+Jacobite Cruises - boat trips on Loch Ness (online booking recommended).
 Departures from Dochgarroch Loch (5 miles from Inverness) and the Clansman harbour (9 miles from Inverness).
+Reduced winter timetable.

-Loch Ness Cruises on the Nessie Hunter from Drumnadrochit - from 1st August.
-Pre-booking recommended.
+Loch Ness Cruises on the Nessie Hunter from Drumnadrochit - booking from April 2021.